-- (7) The proposed traffic circulation pattern within the area of the development, including the location and description of public improvements to be installed, including any streets and access easements; - sizylana taqmi afflart A (8) - (9) The location and purpose of any existing or proposed dedication or easement; - (10) The general drainage plan for the development tract; - (11) The location and dimensions of adjacent properties, abutting public rights of way and easements, and utilities serving the site; - (12) Significant topographical or physical features of the site, including existing trees; - (13) Soils and subsurface conditions, if requested; - (14) The location and proposed treatment of any historical structure or other historical design element or feature; - (15) One copy of the preliminary development plan colored or shaded (normonic field of shaded (normonic field) for legibility and presentation at public meetings; and - (16) A reduction of the preliminary development plan to eight and onehalf by eleven inches (8^{4} /2 × 11").
+- (7) The proposed traffic circulation pattern within the area of the development, including the location and description of public improvements to be installed, including any streets and access easements; - (8) A traffic impact analysis; - (9) The location and purpose of any existing or proposed dedication or easement; - (10) The general drainage plan for the development tract; - (11) The location and dimensions of adjacent properties, abutting public rights of way and easements, and utilities serving the site; - (12) Significant topographical or physical features of the site, including existing trees; - (13) Soils and subsurface conditions, if requested; - (14) The location and proposed treatment of any historical structure or other historical design element or feature; - (15) One copy of the preliminary development plan colored or shaded (nnmmun) (15) One copy of the preliminary development public meetings; and - (16) A reduction of the preliminary development plan to eight and onehalf by eleven inches (8^{4} /2 x 11").
 The reduction need not include any area outside the property lines of the subject site. - c.
 Plat Of Survey: A plat of survey of the parcel of land, lot, lots, block, blocks, or parts or portions thereof, drawn to scale, showing the actual dimensions of the parcel, lot, lots, block, blocks, or portions thereof, according to the registered or recorded plat of such land. - d.
 A Preliminary Subdivision Plat, If Required: A preliminary subdivision plat showing that the planned development consists of and is conterminous with a single lot described in a recorded subdivision plat, or a proposed resubdivision or consolidation to create a single lot or separate lots of record in suitable form ready for review. - e.
-Additional Information: The application shall also contain the following information as well as such additional information, drawings, plans or documentation as may be requested by the zoning administrator or the planning commission if determined necessary or appropriate for a full and proper consideration and disposition of the application: (1) When the proposed planned development includes provisions - (1) When the proposed planned development includes provisions for common open space or recreational facilities, a statement describing the provision to be made for the care and maintenance of such open space or recreational facilities; - (2) A written statement showing the relationship of the proposed planned development to any adopted general plan of the city; (3) A written statement addressing each of the standards set forth in - subsection H of this section, and such additional standards, if any, as may be applicable under the specific provisions of this title.
+Additional Information: The application shall also contain the following information as well as such additional information, drawings, plans or documentation as may be requested by the zoning administrator or the planning commission if determined necessary or appropriate for a full and proper consideration and disposition of the application: (1) When the proposed planned development includes provisions for - A neural proposed planned development mendaes provisions tot common open space or recreational facilities, a statement describing the provision to be made for the care and maintenance of such open space or recreational facilities; - (2) A written statement showing the relationship of the proposed planned development to any adopted general plan of the city; (3) A written statement addressing each of the standards set forth in - subsection H of this section, and such additional standards, if any, as may be applicable under the specific provisions of this title.
 The statement shall explain specifically how the proposed planned development relates to and meets each such standard;